 Christmas Ham Dinner

-- Spinach Artichoke Dip – Filled with spinach, artichoke hearts, cheese, sour cream, cream cheese, and mayo, this hot dip is a favorite.
-Eat it with pita chips, tortilla chips, bread slices, or veggies.
+This is the BEST Spinach Artichoke Dip recipe, and the ultimate dip for any get together!
+Filled with spinach, artichoke hearts, cheese, sour cream, cream cheese, and mayo - this easy spinach artichoke dip is sooo cheesy and flavorful, served perfectly with chips, bread pieces or veggies.

 Just pick from these popular recipes to make your complete Christmas ham dinner menu!